erichengler/weekend-react-gallery/README.md

 3. In a new terminal window, type `npm run client`

+##Built With

+1. React
+2. MUI
+3. Node.js
+4. Axios

 ## Acknowledgement

 Thanks to Chris Black and Prime Digital Academy for providing me with the knowledge I needed to make this!

+## Support

+If you have issues or suggestions, please feel free to email me at erichjohnengler@gmail.com

+Thanks!